 If you’d like to discuss your application or have questions about the support we offer, please contact us on +44(0)800 289 208 between Monday to Friday, 8:30am-5.30pm UK time or email the Student Recruitment team and we’ll do what we can to answer your questions.

 You will develop with lots of support from us.
 We aim to give you interesting and challenging work that allows you to continually develop your skills and knowledge.
 And we back up your day-to-day responsibilities with one of the most comprehensive training programmes in the business.

 It’s called LEAD and it reflects a commitment to your development.
 We work with you to understand your individual strengths and aspirations and then offer you the right blend of experiences, learning and coaching to meet these.
 This approach will help accelerate your progress and support your career goals and aspirations.

-Our office dress policy is business casual.
-However, we're providing a professional service to our clients and they expect us to look the part, so formal business attire is appropriate for meetings with clients.
+Our office dress policy is 'dress for your day'.
+This means you can dress in clothes that make you feel comfortable for the day you have planned.
 The exception to this rule is when you're based at client sites and we encourage you to adopt the client's dress code policy.

 We understand that success is broader than what you achieve at the office.
 That's why we support one another in achieving life balance, in reaching our personal goals, and keeping our personal commitments.

 If you need to discuss flexible working options, we’re happy to find solutions that will work for us both.
 The key is communicating often with your team and manager and remaining flexible.
 We understand how having these options can make a real difference to your professional and personal success.